To create garments and accessories with longevity in wear and style.

 Indigowares always operates within the following standards:

-All natural dyes.
+All natural and eco friendly dyes.
 Ethically sourced materials.
 Use of repurposed textiles and garments.
 Traceability in each garment from start to finish.
 Quality handmade craftsmanship in each product.

 Dedicated to expand my customers knowledge in traditional textile design, natural dyeing processes and production.